Pan Am Flight 103: United States

-At Cornell University funds from the Libyan payment were used to establish a memorial professorship in honor of student Kenneth J. Bissett.
+At Cornell University, funds from the Libyan payment were used to establish a memorial professorship in honor of student Kenneth J. Bissett.

 The Women of Lockerbie

 The Women of Lockerbie (2003) is a play written by Deborah Brevoort which depicts a woman from New Jersey roaming the hills of Lockerbie, Scotland.
-This mother tragically lost her son in the bombing of the Pan Am Flight 103.
-While in Lockerbie, 7 years after the flight, she meets the women who witnessed and were affected by the crash itself while she attempts to find closure.
+This mother lost her son in the bombing of the Pan Am Flight 103.
+While in Lockerbie, seven years after the flight, she meets the women who witnessed and were affected by the crash itself while she attempts to find closure.
 This play has received the Silver Medal from the Onassis International Playwriting Competition and the Kennedy Center Fund for New American Plays award.